douglasbolden/cs465-fullstack/README.md

 ### Sequence Diagram

 ![Sequence Diagram](https://user-images.githubusercontent.com/99840792/232284034-b1dc1ac2-0127-4e48-9402-9b5dcd49bdef.png)

-\<Describe the flow of logic in the web application based on the sequence diagram.
-Be sure to describe the interactions between the layers, or tiers, of the full stack application.
-It will be helpful to include significant processes such as Sign In, Trips, and Admin interactions when referring to the sequence diagram.\>

 We start with an Actor (You).
 The actor gets on a computer and goes to <https://(websitelink).com/(website-page)>.
 After having done so, the Browser pulls a client-side view/template into the browser showing the actor what information is on the webpage.
 When the user clicks on anything that has an anchor tag attached to it, the controller that is handling the movement between pages invokes an HTTP Client that acts as a mediator between the client-side and server-side.
 The HTTP Client then sends a request for information from the controller of the API information for each page.
 Whichever page is called is processed and the request is then sent to a MongoDB Database.
 This database sends all the information requested back to the user and displays it for the user to see and waits for a new request to show information as it is requested.